 - Distribution policy: Accumulating

-These ETFs are UCITS-compliant, meaning they follow European Union regulations on investor protection and fund diversification.
-This is especially important if you’re a European investor, as UCITS ETFs are widely accessible and tax-efficient.
+These ETFs are all UCITS-compliant, meaning they follow EU regulations on investor protection and fund diversification.
+This is particularly important for European retail investors, as UCITS ETFs are widely accessible across European brokers and offer favourable tax treatment in most European jurisdictions.

 Vanguard FTSE Europe ETF (VGK)

-- Description: The Vanguard FTSE Europe ETF seeks to track the performance of the FTSE Developed Europe All Cap Index, which includes large-, mid-, and small-cap stocks across developed European markets.
+- Description: tracks the FTSE Developed Europe All Cap Index, covering large-, mid-, and small-cap stocks across developed European markets (including the UK and Switzerland).

 - ISIN: US9220428745